Xilinx/Vitis-Tutorials/docs/Pathway3/BuildingAnApplication.md

 These build target configurations options are: sw_emu, hw_emu and hw.

-In Software Emulation (`sw_emu`), both the host application code and the kernel code are compiled to run on the x86 processor.
+* In Software Emulation (`sw_emu`), both the host application code and the kernel code are compiled to run on the x86 processor.
 This allows iterative algorithm refinement through fast build-and-run loops.
 This target is useful for identifying syntax errors, performing source-level debugging of the kernel code running together with application, and verifying the behavior of the system.
 For RTL kernels, software emulation can be supported if a C model is associated with the kernel.
 When a C model is not available, then hardware emulation must be used to debug the kernel code.

-For Hardware Emulation (`hw_emu`) kernel code is compiled into a hardware model, which is run in a hardware simulator, while the rest of the system uses a C simulator.
+* For Hardware Emulation (`hw_emu`) kernel code is compiled into a hardware model, which is run in a hardware simulator, while the rest of the system uses a C simulator.
 Building and running takes longer but provides a detailed, cycle-accurate view of kernel activity.
 This target is useful for testing the functionality of the logic that will run in the FPGA and for getting initial performance estimates.

-Finally, when the target is set to System (`hw`), the kernel code is synthesized and compiled to generate a binary to run on the FPGA.
+* Finally, when the target is set to System (`hw`), the kernel code is synthesized and compiled to generate a binary to run on the FPGA.

-Starting in the Vitis core development kit release 19.2, the Vitis compiler will support the notion of configuration files on the command line.
+With the Vitis core development kit release 2019.2, the Vitis compiler will support the notion of configuration files on the command line.
 This helps manage long command lines with individual switches, as well as to help logically group related switches.
 In this lab, you will use a `design.cfg` file and put all needed options in that file.
 Open the `design.cfg` file and look at the content.

 ```
 platform=xilinx_u200_xdma_201830_2